mparker2/mparker_phd_thesis/introduction/text.md

 ### mRNA Stability and Translation

+\label{ssec:mrna_stability}

 G4s which form in mRNA have the potential to be more stable than those formed in DNA, because RNAs tend to form more complex structures and do not have to compete with double stranded forms.
 Furthermore, structural studies have suggested that the extra hydroxyl groups in ribose compared to deoxy-ribose allow RNA G4s to form more hydrogen bonds within the Quadruplex structure [@Collie2010].
 This increases the enthalpic favourability of the RNA G4 whilst also reducing the entropic cost of hydrogen bonds with ordered water molecules.
+Analysis of yeast and human mRNAs using DMS-seq and SHAPE-seq have shown that eukaryotic mRNAs are much less structured *in vivo* than predicted from *in silico* and *in vitro* analyses [@Rouskin2014; @Ding2014; @Loughrey2014; @Spitale2015].
+Rouskin et al. showed that this reduction in structure was ATP-dependent, suggesting that active unwinding of mRNA secondary structure occurs regularly *in vivo* [@Rouskin2014].
 Kwok et al. have used rG4-seq to identify mRNA G4s that form *in vitro* in the presence of potassium or pyridostatin, by their ability to stall RT.
 They found a total of 3383 G4s in mRNAs, of which 62% were contained in the 3' UTR, 16% in the 5' UTR and 21% were in the CDS [@Kwok2016].
 Simulation of RNA folding with the RNA G4 region constrained yielded very different structures on average to folding without constraints, suggesting that G4 formation might act as a molecular switch, changing the overall structure of the mRNA [@Kwok2016].
 RNA G4s have been implicated in a number of regulatory roles, including translational regulation in the 5' UTR, and mRNA stability in the 3' UTR.
+Guo and Bartel used a similar DMS-seq method to identify G4s which fold *in vivo*, but found that the majority were in an unfolded state [@Guo2016].
+This unfolding was not dependent on the cellular levels of ATP, suggesting that RNA G4s may be kept unfolded *in vivo* through some passive process, e.g. through protein binding to ssDNA [@Guo2016].

 Translational initiation in eukaryotes begins with the binding of a 43S preinitiation complex (PIC) to the 5' cap of the linear mRNA [@Hinnebusch2014].
 The PIC is pre-loaded with a Methionine aminoacyl-tRNA, and scans along the 5' UTR of the mRNA until the first methionine codon AUG is identified.
 This identification catalyses the recruitment of the large 60S subunit of the ribosome, to produce a translationally active complex [@Hinnebusch2014].
 The 5' UTR of the mRNA often contains structures such as hairpins which must be resolved by RNA helicases to allow the passage of the PIC.
 G4s which form in the 5' UTR can have similar consequences, impeding the scanning of the PIC, or, if close enough to the m7G cap, preventing the loading of the complex onto the mRNA [@Bugaut2012].